In Vitro Fertilization (IVF)

 Embryo transfer is the last step of an IVF procedure.
 This is when the doctor places the embryo into the uterus for implantation.

-More information about how many embryos are transferred are included on the website for the Society for Assisted Reproductive Technologies.
+More information about how many embryos are transferred is included on the website for the Society for Assisted Reproductive Technologies.

 After the transfer, we ask our patients to remain in the office for 15 minutes and then to be on modified bed rest for the next day.
 There is no evidence that bed rest or physical activity has any impact on implantation, but at Ohio Reproductive Medicine, we always want to ensure the best possibilities.